kaisenlinux/manpages-dev/category/Ethernet/ethtool.md

                   forced-slave       Force the PHY in SLAVE role.
 Can be used without autonegotiation

            mdix auto|on|off
                   Selects MDI-X mode for port.
 May be used to override the automatic detection feature of most adapters.
-An argument of auto means automatic  detec‐ tion  of MDI status, on forces MDI-X (crossover) mode, while off means MDI (straight through) mode.
+An argument of auto means automatic detection of MDI status, on forces
+                  MDI-X  (crossover) mode, while off means MDI (straight through) mode.
 The driver should guarantee that this command takes effect immediately, and if necessary may reset the link to cause the change to take effect.

            autoneg on|off
                   Specifies whether autonegotiation should be enabled.
 Autonegotiation is enabled by default, but in some network devices may have trouble with it, so you can  disable  it  if really necessary.

            advertise N
                   Sets the speed and duplex advertised by autonegotiation.
 The argument is a hexadecimal value using one or a combination of the following values: